Arnold Ziff: Life

 Arnold's wife, Marjorie Ziff received an MBE in the 2011 New Year Honours for services to the community in Leeds.

 Benefactions

 Ziff was a major sponsor of Tropical World, Roundhay Park which is now named after him.
-Likewise his gifts to the University of Leeds are commemorated in the Marjorie and Arnold Ziff building, which is home to student services at the university after being opened in 2010.
+Likewise his gifts to the University of Leeds are commemorated in the Marjorie and Arnold Ziff building, which is home to student services at the university after being formally opened in 2009.
 He gave to Jewish welfare organizations, and is commemorated in the Marjorie and Arnold Ziff Community Centre in Moortown, Leeds.
 He was also a patron of the arts, and had a collection including items from his friend, Rowland Emett.